Best Basic PC Antivirus Software

 All of our tests were performed on the same Asus X555LA laptop running 64-bit Windows 10, with an Intel Core i3 processor, 6GB of RAM and a 500GB hard drive containing 36GB of files.
 To assess a program's impact on system speed, we used our custom OpenOffice benchmark test, which matches 20,000 names and addresses on a spreadsheet.
 The longer it took the laptop to finish the test, the heavier the performance impact.

-For malware-detection scores, we turned to the most recent available testing results from two independent testing labs, AV-TEST of Germany and AV-Comparatives in Austria.
-Both labs regularly subject the major antivirus brands' flagship products to stress tests involving hundreds of previously unseen pieces of malware and thousands of instances of known malware.
+For malware-detection scores, we turned to the most recent available testing results from four independent testing organization: AV-TEST in Germany, AV-Comparatives in Austria, SE Labs in England and our own labs in Utah.
+Each lab regularly subjects the major antivirus brands' products to stress tests involving hundreds of previously unseen pieces of malware and thousands of instances of known malware.